 $V{CC}$ (Pin 28): Positive Supply Voltage.
-Bypass to GND with a $10\mu\text{F}$ tantalum capacitor in parallel with a $0.1\mu\text{F}$ ceramic capacitor as close to the part as possible.
+Bypass to GND with a 10 $\mu$ F tantalum capacitor in parallel with a 0.1 $\mu$ F ceramic capacitor as close to the part as possible.

 REF+ (Pin 29), REF- (Pin 30): Differential Reference Input.
 The voltage on these pins can have any value between GND and $V{CC}$ as long as the reference positive input, REF+, remains more positive than the negative reference input, REF-, by at least 0.1V.
-The differential voltage $V{REF} = (REF^+ - REF^-)$ sets the full-scale range (-0.5 • $V{REF}$ /Gain to 0.5 • $V{REF}$ /Gain) for all input channels.
-When performing an on-chip temperature measurement, the minimum value of REF = 2V.
+The differential voltage (REF = REF+ - REF-) sets the full-scale range for all input channels.

 SDI (Pin 34): Serial Data Input.
-This pin is used to select the gain, line frequency rejection mode, 1x or 2x speed mode, temperature sensor, as well as the input channel.
-The serial data input is applied under control of the serial clock (SCK) during the data output/input operation.
-The first conversion following a new input or mode change is valid.
+This pin is used to select the input channel.
+The serial data input is applied under control of the serial clock (SCK) during the data output operation.
+The first conversion following a new input is valid.